TejuOye/CausalFast/CausalTheory.md

 In computer science, causal and effect using observational data for two variables X -> Y or Y -> X is typically determined by incorporating noise into a model, such as Y = F(X) + E (additive noise).
 These models have their own assumptions, such that there are no other causes of Y, and that X and E have no common causes, and the distribution of cause is independent from causal mechanisms.

 ### Lesson 5: DoWhy
+DoWhy is the premier python library for causal inference using graphical causal models.
+It has become popular due to its simple four step process of modeling and testing causal assumptions.
+The four steps of causal inference in DoWhy are:
+1)	Create a causal model from data and a graph
+2)	Identify the causal effect in the model and return the estimand
+3)	Estimate the target estimand using a statistical method
+4)	Refute the obtained estimate to determine robustness of the estimate